jocap/shex/README.md

 **shex** is a simple shell for POSIX written in C.
-It is inspired by [execline], but it shares no code with it.
+It is inspired by [execline], but shares no code with it.
 It is developed completely independently.

 [execline]: https://skarnet.org/software/execline/index.html

+shex differs from execline in the following ways:

+-   shex commands are variadic, and their argument lists are terminated by an argument containing a single semicolon.

 ### Programs